ethantw/fibrio/README.md

 Fibrio is preset to work perfectly with HTML5-structured markups.
 As you can see from the demo, some elements are either ignored or considered as context boundaries by default, which you can customise according to your own needs.

 ## Development
-- Install dependencies `sudo npm install`
+- Install dependencies `npm install`
 - Test `npm test`

 ## License